 It’s important that if you choose to mix modafinil & alcohol, you should avoid doing it every day, or even every few days.

 Over long periods of time, too much burden on the liver can cause conditions like high cholesterol, hyperlipidemia, heart disease, and diabetes.

 Mixing modafinil and alcohol is not recommended, however, in some cases, this can be appropriate with careful consideration and understanding of how these drugs affect the body.

-When the 2 are mixed, the chances for side effects from either are increased.
+When the two are mixed, the chances for side effects from either are increased.

-Blackouts, significant intoxication, nausea/vomiting, and vision disturbances are all commonly reported when mixing the two together.
+Blackouts, significant intoxication, nausea/vomiting, and vision disturbances are all commonly reported when mixing the two.